 Dr. Milev completed his medical degree in Sofia, Bulgaria in 1983, obtained Specialty of Psychiatry in Bulgaria, MRCPsych in England and FRCPC in Canada and defended PhD in Forensic Psychiatry.
 In 1995 he moved to Regina, Canada where he became Medical Director of the Mental Health Clinic.
 In 2001 he was appointed Clinical Director of the Mood Disorder Research and Treatment Service in Kingston.
-From 2007 until 2017 he was the Head of Department of Psychiatry at Queen’s University and affiliated teaching hospitals, and since 2017 Director of Centre for Neuroscience studies at Queen’s University.
-In October 2018 he was appointed as Vice President, Medical and Academic Affairs at Providence Care Hospital.
+From 2007 until 2017 he was the Head of Department of Psychiatry at Queen’s University and affiliated teaching hospitals.
+In 2017 he become the Director of Centre for Neuroscience Studies at Queen’s University and in 2018 he was appointed as Vice President, Medical and Academic Affairs at Providence Care Hospital.

 He is a Fellow of the Royal College of Psychiatrists (UK) and a Distinguished Fellow of both Canadian and American Psychiatric Associations.

 Dr. Milev is actively involved in research in Depression, Bipolar Disorder, and other mental disorders.
-Main areas of his research include stigma, sleep architecture, psychopharmacological and rTMS treatments.
+Main areas of his research include stigma, sleep architecture, psychopharmacological and neurostimulation treatments.
 Most recent focus of his research have been biomarkers for treatment response in depression, as part of the CAN-BIND integrated discovery program.
+Another major focus recently has been microbome manipulation for treatment of mood and anxiety disorders.